Fantasticos/V2X_SJTU/README.md

 ## Introduction
 A repository of basic codes and usage instructions for [Mokar V2X devices](https://www.huali-tec.com/project.php).
 The project is sponsored by Shanghai Jiaotong University.

 Here are some introductions and tutorials for the V2X device.
 Honestly speaking, I 'm just a beginner in this field.
 My document and tutorial contain only some basic ways to code & run programs on the V2X device.

-**Instruction for symbols**
+**Instruction about Symbols**
 In this instruction, all the linux commands with "$" should be run on your own computer, and the orders with "#" should be run on device.

 ## Content